RadhikaRJ/R_Programming_DataScience/README.md

-# R_Programming_DataScience
+# R_Programming
-This Repository contains the R Programming that is done for the objectives:
+This Repository contains the R Programming that is done for Hands-On practice.
-1.Implementing R For Data Science
-2.R Programming Hands-on Practice